OrthoPediatrics Corp.

 Scan Results

 Daily timeframeOrthoPediatrics Corp., a medical device company, engages in designing, developing, and marketing anatomically appropriate implants, instruments, and specialized braces for children with orthopedic.
-The $441.0M market capitalization puts KIDS squarely in small-cap range for its industry.
+The company carries a $493.5M market cap, placing it firmly in the small-cap category.
 The company offers pediatric trauma and deformity correction products; scoliosis procedures for the treatment of spinal deformity in children; and sports medicine and other products.

 Market Cap